Pixlox/HoyoCheckIn/README.md

 ## Usage
 > NOTE: Before continuing, please grab your HoYoLAB token.
 Specifically, ```ltoken``` and ```ltuid```.
 If you do not have these already, there is a script to get them below.

 The most simple way to check-in is to not specify an User-Agent at all.
-It will automatically use a human-browser User-Agent.
+It will automatically use a regular browser's User-Agent.

 ```js
 const { checkIn, HoyoGame } = require('hoyocheckin');